Ye Xian: Plot

 The golden slipper is found by a local peasant who trades it, and it is passed on to various people until it reaches the hands of the nearby king of the To'Han islets, a powerful kingdom covering thousands of small islands.
 Fascinated by the shoe's small size, he issues a search to find the maiden whose foot will fit into the shoe and proclaims he will marry that girl.
 The search extends until it reaches the community of the cave-dwellers, and every maiden, even Jun-Li, tries on the slipper: but no one's foot can fit the shoe.
 Despondent that he cannot find the woman he was searching for, the king makes a great pavilion and places the shoe there on display.
-Ye Xian arrives there late in the evening to retrieve the slipper, but is mistaken as a thief.
+Ye Xian arrives there late in the evening to retrieve the slipper but is mistaken as a thief.
 Ye Xian is then brought before the king, and there she tells him everything about her life, how she lost her friend, the gold-eyed fish, and now her slipper.
 The king, struck by her good-nature and beauty even though she lives in the land of the savages, believes her and allows her to go home with the slipper.

-The next morning, the king goes into Ye Xian's house and asks her to come with him into his kingdom.
-Ye Xian then wears both her shoes, and appears in her beautiful sea-green gown.
-The stepmother and Jun-Li, however, insist that Ye Xian could not have clothes of that kind, for she is only their slave.
-The stepmother says that the finery is Jun-Li's, and that Ye Xian stole them.
-The king dismisses her lies, and invites Ye Xian to marry him and live in his palace.
-She accepts, but her cruel step-family is left with the worst possible fate: each other.
+The next morning, the king goes to Ye Xian's house and asks her to come with him to his kingdom.
+Ye Xian then wears both her shoes and appears in her beautiful sea-green gown.
+Jin and Jun-Li, however, insist that Ye Xian could not have clothes of that kind, for she is only their slave.
+Jin says that the finery is Jun-Li's, and that Ye Xian stole them.
+The king dismisses her lies and invites Ye Xian to marry him and live at his palace.
+She accepts, but her cruel stepfamily is left with the worst possible fate: each other.
 The stepmother forces Jun-Li, who has lost all hope of marrying rich, into the same state of servitude that Ye Xian suffered for so many years.
 When Jun-Li promptly and bitterly rebels against her lot, it starts a violent quarrel, the result of which is a cave-in that buries both women and destroys their home.
 Meanwhile, the king takes Ye Xian's hand in marriage and makes her his queen.